Tor Tre Ponti

 Restoration of the building

-Some paintings by Lelia Caetani, who established the Foundation named after her father Roffredo, are on permanent display at Tor Tre Ponti.
-They depict Ninfa, the Pontine plain and the villages of the lepine mountains, are permanently exposed.
+A collection of paintings by Lelia Caetani, who established the Foundation named after her father Roffredo, are on permanent display at Tor Tre Ponti.
+They depict Ninfa, the Pontine countryside and the mountain villages.

-The monumental complex Tor Tre Ponti is a heritage available to citizens who want to grow culturally, also following the initiatives of the Foundation.
+The monumental complex of Tor Tre Ponti is a heritage available to the community, to enable it to grow culturally according to the vision of the Foundation.

 Tor Tre Ponti Today